 What is a Departmental Allocation Report?

-Allocation reports are considered financial tools and are often used by accountants to estimate profitability for revenue-generating departments after distribution of overhead expenses to their financials.
-Some of the key functionality in this type of allocation tool is that it automatically calculates overhead amounts to be allocated from administrative- to revenue generating departments.
+Allocation reports are considered financial tools and are often used by accountants to estimate profitability for revenue-generating departments after the distribution of overhead expenses to their financials.
+Key functionality in this type of allocation tool automatically calculates overhead amounts to be allocated from administrative to revenue generating departments.
 Any number of allocation methods can be used.
 In the example below, the allocations were performed based on headcount and square feet.
-You find an example of this type of allocation tool below.
+You will find an example of this type of allocation tool below.

 Purpose of Departmental Allocation Reports